deepak-padampur/deepak-padampur/README.md

 I really enjoy learning languages and frameworks like Reactjs, Nodejs as well as work in wordpress.

-Skills: NODE/ REACT / JS / HTML / CSS
+Skills: NODE/ REACT / JS / HTML / CSS / TS / Firebase

 - 🔭 I’m currently working on Bluestacks
 - 🌱 I’m currently learning new things